igrishaev/pg2/docs/listen-notify.md

 [notify]: https://www.postgresql.org/docs/current/sql-notify.html
 [unlisten]: https://www.postgresql.org/docs/current/sql-unlisten.html

-PostgreSQL ships a very simple pub-sub messaging system called "Listen and Notify".
+PostgreSQL ships a very simple pub-sub messaging system driven by the `LISTEN` and `NOTIFY` commands.
 Briefly, a client sends messages to a certain channel, and another client listens to that channel and receives these messages.
 All together, clients may organize some sort of a message queue, process asynchronous events, notifications, and so on.

 Although it sounds promising, the "listen & notify" functionality has limitations, namely: